Best Settings For Apex Legends PC {Windows} Reddit 2020

 Apex Legends players live and die based on their mastery of its fast-paced combat and movement.
 That makes it all the more important that your settings in Apex Legends are tuned to produce the best FPS.

 Luckily, even modest GPUs like the GTX 1060 shouldn’t have a problem locking down 60fps at 1080p, let alone the more powerful best graphics cards.
-Apex Legends for PC is built using Valve’s Source engine, and based on our testing runs well on a wide variety of hardware.
+Apex Legends for PC is built using Valve’s Source engine and, based on our testing, runs well on a wide variety of hardware.
 But to maximize your framerate, here’s what you need to know.

 Apex Legends for PC: Best settings for FPS boost (PC)